Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Background

-Their intuition is: if $v$ is in the state of timestamp $ts$ from $\vec{s}$, then the value is found; else if $v$ is in the previous states in the given justified perspective, then they assume the $v$ stays unchanged since $max(lts)$, which is the most recent time $v$ in the given perspective before $ts$; else if $v$ has not been seen in the given justified perspective before, then they assume the $v$ stays unchanged to $min(rts)$, which is the closest time $v$'s value revealed in the givin perspective after $ts$; otherwise, $v$ is $None$, as the given perspective does not contain $v$ at all.
+Their intuition is: if $v$ is in the previous (or current) states in the given justified perspective, then they assume the $v$ stays unchanged since $\max(\text{LT})$, which is the most recent time $v$ in the given perspective before (or at) $t$; else if $v$ has not been seen before (and at) $t$, then they assume the $v$ stays unchanged to $\min(\text{RT})$, which is the closest time $v$'s value revealed in the given perspective after $t$; otherwise, $v$ is $\none$, as the given perspective does not contain $v$ at all.

-A \textbf{justified perspective} is a function: $\f_i : \vec{\statespace} \rightarrow \vec{\statespace}$, that: the input $\seq$ represents the sequence of states of a plan from a particular perspective, which could be an agent's perspective or the global perspective; and, the output is a sequence of (local) states that $i$ believes, which is $i$'s justified perspective.
-It contains $i$'s observation of the input (global or local) sequence, as well as $i$'s memory, which both can be generated by the Retrieval Function $R$.
-They give the definition of the justified perspective function as follows:
+A \textbf{justified perspective} is a function that: the input $\seq$ represents the sequence of states of a plan from a particular perspective, which could be an agent's perspective or the global perspective; and, the output is a sequence of complete local states that $i$ believes, which is $i$'s justified perspective.
+It contains $i$'s observation of the input sequence, as well as $i$'s memory, which both can be generated by function $R$ defined above.
+They give the formal definition as below: